Skip to main content

 Creating a Custom Script to Read the NFC Chip

-To ensure that the script is executed only on the intended login page, the exact URL of the login page should be specified.
-Below is an example of how an automated NFC login script for Microsoft might look.
-After reading the NFC chip, the login process will proceed automatically:
+To ensure that the script is only executed on the intended login page, the exact URL should be specified.

 document.addEventListener("deviceready", function() {